 We are witnessing the rise of a new generation of donors and nonprofit employees.
-Brian Solis, Global Innovation Evangelist and Digital Anthropologist, calls this Generation Novel, or Gen N. This is an evolution, accelerated by the COVID pandemic and social upheaval, from what he previously called Generation Connected, or Gen C.
+Brian Solis, Global Innovation Evangelist, and Digital Anthropologist, call this Generation Novel, or Gen N. This is an evolution, accelerated by the COVID pandemic and social upheaval, from what he previously called Generation Connected, or Gen C.

 We’re living in a new time of disruption, Solis argues, making old ways of doing things obsolete.
 This may seem scary, but it’s actually a way of modern life.
 Change happens fast, and we must adapt or die.
 Old dogs must learn new tricks to keep getting rewards.